 How to make roasted pumpkin seeds at home.
 You can even use this method for other winter squashes like butternut squash.
-Jump to the Easy Roasted Pumpkin Seeds Recipe or read on to see our tips for making them.

-The first time I ever looked into how to roast pumpkin seeds I was in mid scoop of carving a pumpkin.
+The first time I ever looked into how to roast pumpkin seeds I was in mid-scoop of carving a pumpkin.
 Is that you, too?
 Welcome and I’ve got your answer below.

 Halloween isn’t the only time to roast pumpkin seeds, though.
 They are so tasty, you can do it throughout fall and winter.
 You can even roast the seeds of other hearty squashes.
 Think butternut, spaghetti squash and delicata squash seeds.
 The method stays the same, although you may find the smaller seeds don’t need as much time in the oven.

-How to Roast Pumpkin Seeds (and other Winter Squash Seeds)
+How To Roast Pumpkin Seeds (and other winter squash seeds)

 Sprinkle these pumpkin seeds on top of dishes like our Easy Pumpkin Mac and Cheese, our Quick and Easy Creamy Vegetable Soup (35 minutes), this 7-ingredient Roasted Butternut Squash Soup or these Creamy Avocado Lime Sweet Potato Noodles (gluten-free).

-Easy Roasted Pumpkin Seeds Recipe
+Easy Roasted Pumpkin Seeds

 Season pumpkin seeds with almost anything from your spice cabinet.
 Boiling the seeds in salted water for 5 minutes before roasting helps to clean and season them.
 Before baking, pat the boiled seeds very dry otherwise they will not brown or crisp.